Brad-Hammond/BattleShips/README.md

 - I tested my game thoroughly, testing all types of user inputs and stress testing it to find any issues.
 - All inputs work correclty and all invalid data inputs are handled correclty with no errors or crashing.
+- Testing was done both on my local terminal and the terminal hosted on the Code Institute Heroku Terminal.
 - Whenever a user inputs invalid data, the below messages appear prompting them to input the data in the correct format:

 - Invalid name entry: